JoeBeeton/FuzzUnit/README.md

 # FuzzUnit
-FuzzUnit is an annotation driven Junit Runner which is an extension to the Parameterized Runner which provides random values ( within ranges ) to tests
+FuzzUnit is an annotation driven Junit Runner which is an extension to the Parameterized Runner which provides random values ( within ranges ) to tests.
+For Example

+	@FuzzTest( iterationCount = 2,
+					fuzzLists = @FuzzList(
+							argOrder = 0,
+							type = FuzzTypes.STRING ),
+					fuzzValues = {} )
+	public void runTest( List<String> data  ) throws IOException {